 - Good liars are also the good ones in detecting lies from others.

-- Tearing the paper off drink bottles is a sign of sexual frustration.
+- Tearing the paper off drink bottles is a sign of intimate frustration(lack of intimacy).

 - You are more likely to succeed if you care about doing things rather than do something for the reward.